StephanMoeller/.cfg/README.txt

 ~/.ssh/config

+Remember to run: sudo chmod 600 github_stephanmoeller to increase security on the key file

 # add these 3 lines content to the file to allow ssh to always work in hyperland where github_stephanmoeller is the name of the private ssh key to use:

 Host *